arslan-chaudhry/dcsp_segmentation/README.md

 ## Dataset and Training

 To train the network, one can use the augmented PASCAL VOC 2012 dataset with `10582` images for training and `1449` images for validation.
 We do not make use of pixel-level annotations of the training/ validation sets and only use the image tags.

-Prepare the dataset by extract the JPEG images and image tags from the PASCAL_VOC2012 dataset in a directory.
+Prepare the dataset by extracting the JPEG images and image tags from the PASCAL_VOC2012 dataset in a directory.
 Please consult the list `dataset/train_labels_only.txt` in the repository for the names of the directories and corresponding files.
 Save the saliency masks (in the `Saliency` folder) at the same level where JPEGImages and ImageTags are stored.
 Please see the list `dataset/train_attn_sal_labels.txt` in the repository for reference.

 Once the files are extracted as per the lists described above, one can start training the dcsp model. `dcsp.py` is the main script which trains both the attention and segmentation model.
 To train the model, run the `dcsp.py` script with the appropriate command-line options.
 To see the documentation on each of the training settings, run the `dcsp.py` script with the `--help` flag:
 ```bash